Chris: in charge

 Skeleton Life: Painter, skull finisher, archival photographer.
 Helped wherever needed in the crucial crunch time as the show loomed in 2006.
 Painted the "Skeleton Theatre" bone sign on the proscenium arch - while it was hailing!
 Finished up the outer surface work (drywall mud) for the Peter Graves skull last year.
 Took some of the photographs seen on this site.

-Real Life: High school student.
-Daughter of Charlie.
+Real Life: College student.
+Daughter of Charlie, sister of Sam.

 Charlie:

-Real Life: Charlie really is an automation specialist, having designed (among other things) the swinging action of the low bridge to West Seattle.
+Real Life: Unfortunately, Charlie passed this year.
+Before that, he was an automation specialist, having designed (among other things) the swinging action of the low bridge to West Seattle.
 Neighbor.
-Knows Chris and Maia through Laurie, and got pulled in to the build in 2006 due to a random phone call approximately 1 week before Halloween.
-Father of Brooke.
+Knows Chris through Laurie, and got pulled in to the build in 2006 due to a random phone call approximately 1 week before Halloween.
+Father of Brooke and Sam.

 Darren:

-Real Life: Computer programmer, works for Starbucks.
+Real Life: Computer programmer, works for the Providence Hospital organization.
 Married to Laurie.

 David: